Coronavirus: US reports first case of omicron variant | DW | 01.12.2021

 According to a tally kept by Johns Hopkins University, the US has suffered the most deaths from the coronavirus pandemic, with more than 780,000 people dying from the virus.

-Biden is due on Thursday to announce his plans to combat the virus over winter on Thursday.
+Biden is due on Thursday to announce his plans to combat the virus over the winter.

 aw/sms (Reuters, AP, AFP)